-Renewables, nuclear and fossil fuels: The UK's changing energy mix
+Fossil fuels, renewables and nuclear: The UK's changing energy mix

 To achieve this, much less energy needs to be generated by fossil fuels and much more needs to come from renewable sources and low-carbon technologies.

-Experts say increasing the use of renewables would also improve the UK's energy security.
+Experts say this would also improve the UK's energy security by reducing demand for oil and gas imports.

 How is the UK's energy produced?

-This is down from 87.2% in 2012, mainly due to the declining use of the dirtiest fossil fuel, coal.
+That is down from 87.2% in 2012, mainly due to the declining use of the dirtiest fossil fuel, coal.

+"Low-carbon" includes renewables such as wind, solar, hydropower and bioenergy, as well as nuclear.

-Nuclear is not considered renewable, but is classed as low-carbon because plants do not directly release greenhouse gases during their operation.
+Nuclear is not considered renewable, but is classed as low-carbon because power stations do not directly release greenhouse gases during their operation.

 The output from nuclear energy has actually fallen by around a third in the past decade due to ageing reactors.